 Field Days, Workshops, Educational Brochures, Fact Sheets and other outreach activities.
-Lunches or other full meals at field days or large gatherings are not allowed On-Farm Research Grants.
-No Breakfast is allowed on any Grant.
+No breakfast is allowed on any Grant.

 Field Days & Workshops - includes costs of holding a field day or workshop. (e.g. Rental of facilities, cost of refreshments, equipment or supplies needed for the field day or workshop, and any other expenses associated with the preparation and execution of educational field days or workshops.)
 Provide full details in the budget narrative.
-Any purchases of refreshments must be itemized and justified in the budget, the cost must be reasonable, and the justification must explain the estimated cost per person and why these items are necessary for the project.
+Any purchases of food or refreshments must be itemized and justified in the budget, the cost must be reasonable, and the justification must explain the estimated cost per person and why these items are necessary for the project.
 Also, must show expense is for the continuity of the meeting; that meeting will be held at a remote location; and includes non-UGA employee participants.